 Control system programming is hard.
 The larger an audio-video integration is, the more likely it is to be sabotaged by poor execution.
-Many projects never reach their full potential due to programming and configuration problems that are easily remedied by right set of hands.
+Many projects never reach their full potential due to programming and configuration problems that are easily remedied by a qualified control system programmer.

 You do not have to settle for control system programmers that are not software developers.
 We are committed to extracting maximum usability and value from your hardware investment.
 We have a proven history of success working on some incredibly demanding projects and would love to bring our expertise and positive track record to your next integration project.